 Foundation, Colorado Trust, Governor's Energy Office, and

 United States Department of Agriculture.
 While serving the community and facilitating multi-sector programs and strategies that have reduced barriers for low-income families, Abbie has gained knowledge regarding the current housing and mental health crisis in this region and feels passionately about using her skills, past experiences and connections to help build an affordable safe, sustainable housing solution for vulnerable populations in our community.
-Abbie currently works with Housing Resources in Montrose.
+Abbie is the Program Manager with Hilltop Family Resource Center in Montrose.